April 9, 2016

 For more about Dr. Shepherd go to http://victorshepherd.ca

-We are very pleased to announce that we have just received Charitable Status!
+We are very pleased to have Charitable Status.
 A tax receipt will be provided for donations over $20.

 Thank you for your support.